Marion, North Carolina: Education

 McDowell Technical Community College is located here.

 Grades Kindergarten through the 5th grade are available to students typically based geographically as to where they reside in the county.
 Those elementary schools are:

 Glenwood, Marion, Nebo, North Cove, Pleasant Gardens, Old Fort, Eastfield and West Marion.

-The county is also host to two middle schools which are funneled into by the elementary schools.
-The two middle schools are East McDowell Middle School and West McDowell Middle School, hosting 6th-8th Grade.
+The county is also host to three middle schools which are funneled into by the elementary schools.
+The three middle schools are East McDowell Middle School, West McDowell Middle School, and Foothills Community School, each hosting 6th-8th Grade.

 Upon completion of the 8th Grade, students have the opportunity of attending McDowell High School or choosing between the McDowell Academy for Innovation or the McDowell Early College.
 Both of which are hosted by McDowell Technical Community College.